 Ras El-Ma Waterfalls

 The Ras el-Ma waterfalls are just beyond Place Sebanin through Bab Ras el-Ma.
-There are usually ladies who will dress you like a local (jeblia for girls, jebli for boys) for 5Dh.
-This is a fantastic photo op and should be taken advantage of.
+There are usually women who will dress you like a local (jeblia for girls, jebli for boys) for 5–10Dh.
+This is a fantastic photo op and should be taken advantage of given the colorful nature of the traditional clothing in this region.
 This area makes for a nice morning or afternoon stroll with plenty to see and do.
 The municipality has built wood shacks where the local women often take their laundry to scrub, and just a short hike along the hillside will bring you to the recently renovated, though unused, Spanish Mosque overlooking the city.